 - Fully accredited program with doctorally-prepared faculty who have extensive experience within the areas of K-12, higher education and educational research.

-- The program utilizes a cohort model and offers a two-week on-campus summer session as an opportunity to prepare for dissertation and research activities.
+- Utilization of a cohort model that offers a two-week on-campus summer session as an opportunity to prepare for dissertation and research activities.